Employment Opportunities at Atrium School

 Current Openings:

 Atrium School is a progressive, inclusive PreK – Grade 8 independent school in the vibrant East End of Watertown, MA.
-Our program encourages deep academic curiosity, creativity, and exploration to foster each child's intellectual and personal growth.
+Our program encourages deep academic curiosity, creativity, and exploration, fostering each child's intellectual and personal growth.
 Our students are diverse and original thinkers who develop confidence in themselves and respect for others within a joyful, energized community of nurturing and challenging teachers, engaged parents, and enriching community partnerships.

 Qualifications: